hoangtien2k3/ecommerce-microservices/README.md

-# Ecommerce-Microservice (Backend Java)
+# 🛍️ Ecommerce-Microservice

 ## Introduction
 Welcome to the backend component of `ecommerce-microservice`.
-This Java backend is designed to handle the server-side logic and data processing for my application.
+This Java/Kotlin backend is designed to handle the server-side logic and data processing for my application.

 ## Prerequisites
 Before you begin, ensure you have met the following requirements: